thinkshout/thinkshout/blog/_posts/2015-11-02-the-evolution-of-a-logo.md

 author: jessica
 published: false
 featured: false
-short: You can learn a lot from a logo.
+short: Introducing the new and improved ThinkShout logo!
 tags:
   - Design
   - Typography
-date: {}
+date: 2015-11-02 13:00:00
 ---

 On my third day at ThinkShout, I casually (read: scared out of my mind) took a risk and asked what would happen if I suggested a few updates to the current ThinkShout logo.